 In 2007, Machu Picchu was declared to be one of the Seven Wonders of the Modern World.
 So, don’t just look at pictures on the internet.
 Come feel the magical energy and change your life!

 At this Incan citadel you can find some of the most impressive architecture ever built by man.
 There are marvelous temples, fountains, stairways and palaces, all constructed out of finely cut, polished and fitted stone.
 From high up at the House of the Guardian, you will be able to look down into the Sacred Plaza and see the Intihuatana, the Temple of the Sun, the Temple of the Condor, and the Temple of the 3 Windows.
-The peaks of Huayna Picchu Mountain and Machu Picchu Mountain tower over the main sector of the Citadel like guardian spirits.
-This is also is the glorious finale of one of the world’s most famous trekking routes, the Inca Trail.
+The peaks of Huayna Picchu Mountain and Machu Picchu Mountain tower over the main sector of the citadel like guardian spirits.
+Also, this is the glorious finale of one of the world’s most famous trekking routes, the Inca Trail.

 - Location of Machu Picchu: Machu Picchu is located in the district of Machu Picchu, in the province of Urubamba, in the Cusco region of southern Peru, 122 km. from the city of Cusco.